-a.
-If you are considering changing to another educational provider, you should first speak to an Academic Adviser and then a member of the UTS:INSEARCH Student Centre staff.
-You will need to complete an 'Application to Withdraw' form.
-Documentation including a valid offer letter from the new institution supporting your request to transfer is required.

-b.
-DIBP regulations require UTS:INSEARCH approval if you are intending to enrol at another institution after withdrawing from UTS:INSEARCH.

-c.
-DIBP regulations will not normally permit you to change to a course of a lower Australian Qualification Framework (AQF) level.
-Failure to comply with immigration rules will lead to cancellation of your student visa.

-d.
-In some cases you may be required to return overseas after withdrawing.

-e.
-Where approval to withdraw is granted, UTS:INSEARCH is required to advise DIBP of this change in your enrolment status.
+- a.
+If you are considering changing to another educational provider, you should first speak to an Academic Adviser and then a member of the UTS Insearch Student Centre staff.
+You will need to complete an 'Application to Transfer to Another Provider' form, Documentation, including a valid offer letter from the new institution supporting your request to transfer is required. - b.
+Department of Home Affairs regulations require UTS Insearch approval if you are intending to enrol at another institution after withdrawing from UTS Insearch. - c.
+Department of Home Affairs regulations will not normally permit you to change to a course of a lower Australian Qualification Framework (AQF) level.
+Failure to comply with immigration rules will lead to cancellation of your student visa. - d.
+In some cases you may be required to return overseas after withdrawing. - e.
+Where approval to withdraw is granted, UTS Insearch is required to advise Department of Home Affairs of this change in your enrolment status.
 If you hold a UTS package visa you will need to contact the UTS International office to advise them of this change in your study plans.